darinz/DL/10_Advanced_Architectures/02_gat.md

 output = gat(X, adj)
 print(output)
 ```
+*Try changing the adjacency matrix or node features to see how the attention weights and output change!*

+> **Try it yourself!** Visualize the learned attention coefficients.
+Which neighbors does each node focus on?

 ## 5. Applications of GATs
 - Node classification in citation/social networks
 - Traffic prediction on road networks
 - Molecular property prediction

+> **Key Insight:** GATs are especially useful when the importance of neighbors varies widely across the graph.

 ## 6. Further Reading
 - [Velickovic et al., 2018: Graph Attention Networks](https://arxiv.org/abs/1710.10903)